Zmote/mastodon_journalists/README.md

 # mastodon_journalists

 A wanted to make the list down below a little more accessible.
+Don't judge me for the code, I just haphazardly put something together. :)

 ## List